microsoft/maro/docs/source/maro_cli/dashboard.rst

 Open url http://localhost:50303 in your browser.

-Login with the default user: admin and password: admin, change the password if you wish to.
+Input user: admin and password: admin, skip the password change page if you wish to.

 Then Grafana will navigate to 'Home' dashboard, tap 'Home' in up-left